Michelle O'Neill: Early career

-Minister for Agriculture and Rural Development
+Ministerial roles

 O'Neill succeeded Michelle Gildernew as Minister for Agriculture and Rural Development in the Northern Ireland Executive after the 2011 Assembly election.
 One of her key decisions in the role was the relocation of the Department of Agriculture and Rural Development's headquarters from Belfast to a former British Army barracks in Ballykelly, County Londonderry in a bid to decentralise civil service jobs.
 The decision overruled an internal report on the matter, which recommended Strabane as a more appropriate location.

 In December 2013, the High Court quashed a decision by O'Neill to reallocate 7% of Common Agricultural Policy funds to rural development projects that had been favoured by environmentalists.
 The court ruled that she was in breach of the Ministerial Code, having not sought the necessary permissions for the transfer from the Executive.

-Minister of Health

-O'Neill replaced the Democratic Unionist Party's Simon Hamilton as Minister of Health following the 2016 election.
-After just eight days in office, she announced she would be scrapping the lifetime ban on gay and bisexual men donating blood in Northern Ireland.
+O'Neill replaced the DUP's Simon Hamilton as Minister of Health following the 2016 election.
+After eight days in office, she announced she would be scrapping the lifetime ban on gay and bisexual men donating blood in Northern Ireland.
 On 25 October 2016, O'Neill unveiled a document titled Health and Wellbeing 2026: Delivering Together, a ten-year plan which is based on the findings of the Bengoa Report and aims to modernise the health and social care system.

 Vice President of Sinn Féin

-In January 2017, when Martin McGuinness resigned as deputy First Minister in protest against the Renewable Heat Incentive scandal, and said that he would not stand in the resulting snap election, O'Neill was chosen as Sinn Féin's new "party leader in the North".
+In January 2017, when Martin McGuinness resigned as deputy First Minister in protest at the Renewable Heat Incentive scandal, and said that he would not stand in the resulting snap election, O'Neill was chosen as Sinn Féin's new "party leader in the North".
 The fact that she was favoured for the leadership ahead of former IRA member Conor Murphy marked a notable break in the leadership's direct association with the organisation.

 In the 2017 Assembly election that followed McGuinness's resignation, O'Neill was returned to the Assembly, topping the poll in Mid Ulster and with a 20.6% share of first-preference votes.
 In March 2017, she called for a referendum on the reunification of Ireland "as soon as possible" in response to Brexit.
-O'Neill led the Sinn Féin side in the inter-party negotiations that followed the election, aiming to restore a power-sharing coalition in Northern Ireland, but said at the end of March that the talks had failed, and Sinn Féin would not nominate her for the position of deputy First Minister.
+O'Neill led the Sinn Féin side in the inter-party negotiations that followed the election, aiming to restore a power-sharing coalition in Northern Ireland, but said at the end of March that the talks had failed and Sinn Féin would not nominate her for the position of deputy First Minister.

 In February 2018, O'Neill became vice president of Sinn Féin, succeeding Mary Lou McDonald, who became president following the retirement of Gerry Adams.
 In November 2019 she faced a leadership challenge from John O'Dowd, winning with 67% of the vote.